 Firefighting tasks can pose a unique challenge when it comes to cell budgets since in most cases these are not tasks that can be delayed.

 Experience has shown that firefighting tasks are often small and don't take more than a few hours to complete.
 So in many cases they will not greatly impact sustainability (assuming that the total number of hours coming from firefighting tasks stays relatively small compared to the volume of hours coming from regularly scheduled work), and the more important thing is to begin working on them immediately.

 However, we still want to keep the sustainability impact of firefighting incidents in check, and to that end we provide guidelines for firefighters to use when triaging incoming issues.

 To account for the fact that there are sometimes variations in needs, or in volume of work, budgets are accounted for on a rolling basis.
 If a cell uses less budget one month, it can spend it in the next months, and if the budget is exceeded one month, it is to be caught up on in the following months.
-It is recommended to build a bit of budget excess, to be able to weather surprises without having to make cuts every time.
+It is recommended to build up a bit of a buffer for non-billable work, to be able to weather surprises without having to make cuts every time.

 As always, Xavier or Braden can still make decisions on those topics, and these decisions would still take precedence over individual cells’ decisions.
 But like now for the rest of the decentralized responsibilities, ideally we’ll limit this to as few cases as possible - it’s simply a way to ensure we have a way to efficiently handle issues where self-management isn’t enough.